ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 ## For Development

-Clone this repo.
+1. Clone this repo `git clone https://github.com/ACCESS-Cloud-Based-InSAR/dem_stitcher.git`

-1. `pip install -r requirements.txt` (this will contain jupyter, pytest, flake8, etc.)
+2. Navigate with your terminal to the repo.
+3. Create a new environment and install requirements using `conda env update -f environment.yml`
-2. Install the package using `pip install -e .`
+4. Install the package from cloned repo using `pip install -e .`

 ## Credentials